salesforcecli/plugin-orchestrator/messages/appframework.display.app.md

 # flags.app-id.description

-The unique identifier of the application to display.
-App IDs are guaranteed to be unique within an org.
-Use this flag when you know the app's ID, which you can get from "sf orchestrator app list" command.
-Either --app-id or --app-name is required.
+The unique identifier of the app to display.

 # flags.app-name.summary